Integrate with your Continuous Integration process

 The second command line should look something like that:

-As the previous command, it should be executed prior to executing the tests, so copy the command in the pre-build part of your CI job configuration.
+As the previous command, it must be executed before running the tests, so copy the command in the pre-build part of your CI job configuration.

 One important thing to note here is the argument “–without=actionwords”.
 It ensures that only the tests will be regenerated, not the implementation you did for the action words.